Metasploit For Penetration Testing

 - Actions on a compromised system.

-After gaining access, an exploit payload is used, with which interactive sessions are initiated to collect additional information, and it is also possible to use post-operational modules to automatically collect passwords stored in the operating system and applications, screenshots, snapshots from webcams, record keystrokes, collect configuration files, launch applications, etc.
+After getting access, an exploit payload is used, with which interactive sessions are initiated to collect additional information, and it is also possible to use post-operational modules to automatically collect passwords stored in the operating system and applications, screenshots, snapshots from webcams, record keystrokes, configuration files, etc.

 How Effective is Metasploit?